saumith/Lab-1-Interactive-Image-Mosaic-Generator-Using-Gradio/README.md

 # 🧩 Interactive Image Mosaic Generator

-An interactive mosaic generator that reconstructs an uploaded image using small image tiles.
-Built with Python, NumPy, scikit-image, scikit-learn, Hugging Face Datasets, and Gradio.
+An interactive mosaic generator that reconstructs an uploaded image using small image tiles from **CIFAR-100**.
+Built with **Python, NumPy, scikit-image, Hugging Face Datasets, and Gradio**.

 ---